 Encryption: VPNs encrypt all internet traffic, making it unreadable to anyone who intercepts it.

-Yes, VPN can easily be blocked by government.
-They have control over VPN ports, VPN providers lists, protocols, etc even they can blacklist VPN IP as well.
+Yes, VPNs can easily be blocked by the government.
+They have control over VPN ports, VPN provider lists, protocols, etc., and they can even blacklist VPN IPs as well.

-They have experts to monitor VPNs activities, so they don’t create country’s threat while using VPN services.
+They have experts to monitor VPN activities, so they don’t create a country’s threat while using VPN services.

 IP address masking